JDrakeFord/Photon/README.md

 # PhotonLaserTag
-This application is only known to work with Python ver.
-3.9. ver 3.10 and 3.11 are known not to work.
+Only Python 3.9 is supported for this project.
+Python 3.11 is known to break the program This is written and designed for windows, but may work in other Operating Systems.
+YMMV

 Prerequisites to run: